artefactual/atom-docs/user-manual/glossary/glossary.rst

     An information object is another term for an :term:`archival description` that can be more broadly applied to any description of a resource, not necessarily archival in origin.

+  Job
+    In AtoM, a job refers to a set of operations requested by a user that are performed asynchronously in the background, rather than via the web browser, to guarantee that web requests are handled promptly and work loads can be distributed across multiple machines.
+This ensures time and/or resource-intensive tasks do not timeout when running via the web browser.
+    Example asynchronous jobs in AtoM include generating finding aids, managing PREMIS rights inheritance, and uploading DIPs from `Archivematica <https://www.archivematica.org>`__.
+Jobs in AtoM are handled by `Gearman <http://gearman.org>`__, and the status of AtoM jobs can be seen in the :term:`user interface` via the **Manage > Jobs** page.
+For more information, see: :ref:`manage-jobs` and :ref:`installation-asynchronous-jobs`.

   Language menu
     The language menu, located in the top-right corner of the page, allows